wa0x6e/cal-heatmap-doc/docs/options/index.md

 id: options
 ---

+import BrowserWindow from '@site/src/components/BrowserWindow';

-Customize the UI and content of the calendar
+<p class="subhead">Customize the UI and content of the calendar</p>

 The calendar can be customized by passing an `Options` object to the [`paint()`](/API/paint.md) method on the calendar instance.